-The attached DRAFT submission - for your review - follows up on a few of the points made in the June letter.
+On September 5, 2018, ICI Global sent to the Swiss officials the attached submission that follows up on a few of the points made in the June letter.
 Specifically, the response recognizes the confirmations and clarifications provided, including that extrapolation is permitted so long as 50% or more of a RIC's shares are held directly and that RICs may utilize information from different sources to determine the tax residence of investors.
 The response also requests further clarifications regarding the requirement to verify information provided by a broker or intermediary, information to be provided by proxy solicitation firms, sales restrictions, financial statements and prospectuses, and the treatment of trusts, foundations, partnership, estates and joint accounts.